umbraco/UmbracoDocs/Documentation/Products/UmbracoForms/Developer/Extending/Adding-a-Workflowtype.md

 #Adding a workflow type to Umbraco Forms
 *This builds on the "[adding a type to the provider model](Adding-a-Type.md)" chapter*

 Add a new class to your project and have it inherit from Umbraco.Forms.Core.WorkflowType, implement the class.
 For this sample we will focus on the execute method.
-This method process the current record (the data submitted by the form) and have the ability to change data and state.
+This method processes the current record (the data submitted by the form) and has the ability to change data and state.

 	public override WorkflowExecutionStatus Execute(Record record, RecordEventArgs e) {
 		//first we log it